-Right Source If using commercial fertilizer (including Class AA biosolids), identify and \ 1.1.1. document the N and P concentrations using the guaranteed analysis or product label information prior to application.
+If using commercial fertilizer (including Class AA biosolids), identify and document the nitrogen (N) and phosphorus (P) concentrations using the guaranteed analysis or product label information prior to application.

-Guidance: The right source involves ensuring an adequate supply of nutrients in plantavailable forms by using the right product based on specific crop needs.
+Guidance: The right source involves ensuring an adequate supply of nutrients in plant-available forms by using the right product based on forage needs.
 Nutrients may already be available in the soil (e.g., if cover crops were planted) but soil properties may interact with certain fertilizer sources to affect nutrient availability.
 Commercial nutrient sources include liquid, dry, solution, and enhanced efficiency fertilizers (EEF).
 Conventional fertilizers are usually formulated as water soluble products.
-An EEF is a blanket term for fertilizers with characteristics that allow for increased plant uptake, while reducing the potential for nutrient losses to the environment compared with soluble fertilizers.
+An EEF is a blanket term for fertilizers with characteristics that allow for increased plant uptake while reducing the potential for nutrient losses to the environment compared to soluble fertilizers.
 EEFs may be slow release such as sulfur-coated urea, animal manures, and biosolids; controlled release, such as polymer-coated urea; or stabilized N sources such as urease and nitrification inhibitors.